900W Power Distribution Unit

 The 900W PDU was developed in partnership with VISIONAIRtronics of Austria.Features:

 The 900W PDU is distributed internationally from Europe by VISIONAIRtronics.
 It is available off-the-shelf in either an IP67 or slimline enclosure, but the enclosure and connectors can also be fully customised to suit your requirements.
 Contact VISIONAIRtronics to discuss your requirements, obtain further technical information, or request a quote.Quality:

 The 900W PDU is manufactured in Australia in an ISO9001:2015 compliant facility using lead-free components and processes.
 All boards are subjected to AOI (Automated Optical Inspection) to maintain control of build quality.
 Completed PDUs are tested and given a unique serial number to maintain traceability.
-All PDUs are shipped with an acceptance sheet (certificate of compliance).
+All PDUs are shipped with a final assembly and test report.